graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 The `@require` directive is used to express data requirements with other
-subgraphs.
+source schemas.
 Arguments annotated with the `@require` directive are removed from
 the public exposed schema and the value for these will be resolved by the
 executor.